 When creating a plan consider both close and wide flanking.
 Close flanking involves wrapping the end of the line in hopes of turning it.
 This is useful because it can expose the back and sides of the end of the opposing line to your line and end a fight.
 Another advantage of close flanking is that the flanking group is still close enough to your team for support, should the circumstances change.
 Wide flanking is useful for weakening the center of the line.
 A wide flanking maneuver takes extra time and it is important to plan the rest of your strategy accordingly.
 The wide flank can press on the center of the line causing the most confusion, or they can press on the opposite side of the line, and it is likely that the opposition will be less prepared for an attack from that direction.
 Something to consider with a wide flanking group, is that they have no support from the rest of the team so it is important that they are mobile and skilled enough to handle such a task.

 Reserves are a useful tactic and have a number of functions.
 A reserve is someone who is not assigned to any particular location and is able to support where they are needed.
 This dynamic flexibility allows for them to capitalize on opportunity.
-The reserve should serve as the anti flank, command and control, and line support as needed.
+The reserve should serve as the anti-flank, command and control, and line support as needed.
 They should observe what is going on around them since they are not directly fighting anyone.
 When creating a reserve force, be sure to assign someone as a commander who will dictate where people will be sent.
 Without someone to control the reserve oftentimes opportunities can be missed.
 Reserves are most common with defended locations, but they have a place in all formations.

 A charge can be executed from any formation, but it works best from either a single or multi lined formation.
 In either case, the advantage is that it enables more of your team to be engaging at the same time.
 The worst possible way to charge is in a single file column, as this enables the opposing team to essentially fight you one at a time.

 A single lined charge is when everyone charging is in a single floating line.
 This gives the advantage that the entire team is able to move together and helps mitigate the chances of your fighters being wrapped during the charge.
 In addition, it is much more difficult for the opposing team to maneuver around as the line is so much wider.
 The disadvantage of a single line charge is that it will inevitably have weak places.
-A single line charge will have difficulty getting through the strong points of the oppositions formation.
+A single line charge will have difficulty getting through the strong points of the opposition’s formation.
 In addition, once a hole is created it is more difficult to close.
 A hole will enable the opposing team to slip through and be less hindered by your maneuver.

 A multi lined charge is when a team creates multiple less rigid floating lines.
 Having multiple lines allows people more freedom to adjust and maneuver at different speeds.
 The added thickness allows for a higher concentration of attacking at a given point, as well as enabling the group to better fill in holes and react to weaknesses.
 The disadvantage of a multi lined charge is that it decreases a group’s width.
 This gives the opposing team an easier time to maneuver around your charge and increases the chance that they will envelope the charge.

 In either case, it is important to give your team notice so that they will be ready to move when the time is right.
-Moving into a charge start the team moving together as a group at a walk and slowly increase speed until the opposing team is approximately 10 yards away.
+Moving into a charge starts with the team moving together as a group at a walk and slowly increasing speed until the opposing team is approximately 10 yards away.
 If the command to charge is given too far away it increases the chances that your team will get strung out and not move together.
 If attacking from a defensive position the moving start is not required, but the distance a team can stay together while charging remains the same.
 Plan your attack carefully and try to give your team as much notice as possible where they will be focusing.

 When setting up a charge it is important how the formation is constructed.
-Like with any line formations it is important to have strong ends as this helps keep the group together and sets the tempo.
+Like with any line formation it is important to have strong ends as this helps keep the group together and sets the tempo.
 Properly spacing the rest of the strong fighters is important in order to perform a successful charge as this will help keep the group moving together and help reduce the likelihood of a hole from forming.

-When executing a charge, if the opposing team has flankers in place it can be useful to keep an anti flanking reserve.
-When picking who to place in the reserve, consider that the anti flankers will need to be fast and mobile in order to execute their function and make it back to the rest of the team after the charge is performed.
-In this particular case, the anti flankers often become flankers after the charge has been performed.
+When executing a charge, if the opposing team has flankers in place it can be useful to keep an anti-flanking reserve.
+When picking who to place in the reserve, consider that the anti-flankers will need to be fast and mobile in order to execute their function and make it back to the rest of the team after the charge is performed.
+In this particular case, the anti-flankers often become flankers after the charge has been performed.

 High speed is the key to victory.
 Speed in this context does not mean just running around quickly.
 Speed means the pace at which the team operates.
 Speed of decision, deployment and execution are essential components of good tactics.
 An advantage in speed, as defined above, is what usually allows otherwise weaker teams to beat stronger teams.